vfosnar/SCEE/README.md

   * adjust quest dot and pin offsets, so everything is at the correct position
   * in some rare cases, existing POIs are not shown.
 No idea why...
 * new quests
-  * ask for level of shops and other places/things inside buildings (if there are at least 5 candidates in the same building, and at least one place has a level tagged)
   * contact quests for phone and website
   * re-ask/remove surface for badly tagged tracks (by matkoniecz, https://github.com/matkoniecz/Zazolc)
   * service building operator (no proper auto-complete list like ATM operator)
-  * service building type (currently can only answer substation or hide)
+  * service building type: currently can only answer substation, gas pressure regulation, or hide.
+Depends on tagged operator, but is only asked for a short list of them.
   * ask for cuisine of restaurants and fast food, including some auto-complete function for very common values
 * quest changes
   * allow "paved" surface without note (because one lane concrete, one lane asphalt is too common)
   * ask type for more surveillance cameras
   * move "no cycleway" answer to move accessible position
-  * per-quest-settings (only few quests): allows modification of elements the quest is asked for, or of tags used in answer (maxspeed quest)
+  * per-quest-settings (only few quests)
+    * allows modification of elements the quest is asked for, or of tags used in answer (maxspeed quest)
+    * allow asking for for more objects in the level quest: more than just shops, and also in normal buildings
     * changes in element selection do not take effect immediately, but only on newly created quests
-    * additionally for most quests it is necessary to restart the app to actually use changed quest-settings
+    * for most quests it is necessary to restart the app to actually use changed quest-settings
   * add "private" other answer to track type, way surface and way lit quests
   * add "demolished" other answer to building type quest
   * some additional building types